Common name: sugar glider

 Scientific name: Petaurus breviceps

-Conservation status: The sugar glider is listed as Least Concern in Queensland (Nature Conservation Act 1992) and is ranked as a low priority under the department Back on Track species prioritisation framework.
+Conservation status: The sugar glider is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 The sugar glider is a small animal (weighing just 140 g) that uses membranes on either side of its body to glide through the air.
 With big ears and eyes, grey fur and a long bushy tail, it's one of our cutest night visitors.
 The glider's body grows to about 17 cm long, while its tail is longer at 19 cm.
 A dark stripe runs from between the eyes to the tail.